HackSoftware/Django-Styleguide/README.md

 }
 ```

-Those are 3 different ways of formatting for our errors.
-Luckily, DRF provides a way for us to provide our own custom exception handling, where we can plug in with the formatting we want: <https://www.django-rest-framework.org/api-guide/exceptions/#custom-exception-handling>
+**Those are 3 different ways of formatting for our errors.** What we want to have is a single format, for all errors.

+Luckily, DRF provides a way for us to give our own custom exception handler, where we can implement the desired formatting: <https://www.django-rest-framework.org/api-guide/exceptions/#custom-exception-handling>

-In our projects, we follow this general way of formatting errors:
+In our projects, we format the errors like that:

 ```python
 {